Our People

 MADIE STEWART

 Madie is originally from Ottawa, Ontario, and moved to Halifax in 2013 to start her undergraduate degree in Marine Biology at Dalhousie University.
 She then completed her master’s in Tropical Aquatic Ecology at the University of Bremen in Germany, where she conducted her thesis field work on locally managed coral reefs in Fiji.
 Madie has since worked in cetacean research, public programming and education, and the environmental non-profit sector.
-In her free time, she can be found exploring the outdoors, taking care of her many houseplants, and playing with her cat, Bubbles.
+In her free time, she can be found exploring the coast, taking care of her many houseplants, and playing with her cats.

 TAYLOR CREASER